Daisuke Sato (footballer)

-Daisuke Caumanday Sato (佐藤 大介; born September 20, 1994) is a Filipino professional footballer who plays as a left-back for Liga 1 club Persib Bandung and the Philippines national team.
+Daisuke Caumanday Sato (佐藤 大介; born September 20, 1994) is a Filipino professional footballer who plays as a left-back for Philippines Football League club One Taguig and the Philippines national team.

 Early life

 Sato was born in Davao City, Philippines to a Filipino mother and a Japanese father.
 He was a member of the youth team of the Urawa Red Diamonds.

 Club career

 Global announced on March 7, 2014, that it had signed Daisuke Sato.

 Politehnica Iași

 In June 2016, he went on trial with Romanian Liga I side Politehnica Iași.
 He also featured in five pre-season training matches where he started one match and came on as a substitute on the other four.
 The team won one and drew four.
 He was able to impress coach Nicolò Napoli and was signed permanently on a four-year contract.

 On 17 September 2016, Sato played the whole match against Dinamo Bucuresti as CSM Politehnica Iași lost 3–1, thus becoming the first Filipino-born to play in Romania.